Remuneration of the Executive Board

 Director of Operations

-The difference between the base salary and the base salary actually received is explained by the wage restraint measure (10% reduction).
+The difference between the annual base salary and the base salary actually received for 2022 is explained by the wage restraint measure (10% reduction).

 In their employment contracts, all members of the Executive Board waived entitlement to variable remuneration.
 They did not receive any compensation for this via their base salary.
 In accordance with the remuneration policy, the Supervisory Board could consider granting the variable remuneration once again.
 The variable remuneration cannot exceed 20% of the annual base salary.